GreptimeTeam/docs/docs/reference/sql/create.md

 `INVERTED INDEX` specifies the table's [Inverted Index](/contributor-guide/datanode/data-persistence-indexing#inverted-index) column.

 The inverted index column can be any column.
-For all specified columns, GreptimeDB creates inverted indexes to speed up queries.
+For each specified column, GreptimeDB creates an inverted index to accelerate queries.
+- If `INVERTED INDEX` is not specified, inverted indexes will be created for the columns in the `PRIMARY KEY`.

-If the table constraint is not specified, inverted indexes will be created for primary key columns specified by `PRIMARY KEY` by default.
-If an empty list is specified, i.e. `INVERTED INDEX()`, no inverted index is created.
+- If `INVERTED INDEX` is specified, inverted indexes will only be created for the columns listed in the `INVERTED INDEX`.
+Specifically, when `INVERTED INDEX()` is specified, it means that no inverted index will be created for any column.

 ### Table options